 Magic fits perfectly in a naturopathic practice

-It’s precisely this deep connection that magical insight provides which has given me the tools to get to the heart of a problem.
+It’s precisely this deep connection that magical insight provides, which has given me the tools to get to the heart of a problem.
 It ensures that I can make connections that aren’t obvious to everyone.
 It ensures that I am extremely focused on my gut feeling and can quickly and effectively use the source of wisdom to which I am connected.
-It ensures that the question that has never been asked, but which is the key to the solution, comes to my mind during a consultation.
-It ensures that I know what to do next, what the person in front of me needs.
+Back when I still offered personal consultations, it ensured that I could always rely on the question that had never been asked, but which was the key to the solution, popping into my mind.
+It ensured that I knew what to do next, what the person in front of me needed.

 Trust instead of analysing something to pieces

 The moment I start questioning myself about this, I quickly get cut off from that source.
 So I don’t.
-I prefer to call this the magic which makes me a hagetisse instead of an “ordinary” therapist.
+I prefer to call this the magic which makes me a hagetisse.
 I am, therefore, not going to explain it further.

-The last thing I can say about it is that you might say that this makes my approach holistic.
+The last thing I can say about it is that you might say that this makes everything I do holistic.
 In my opinion, the term holistic was invented for that purpose.
 To be able to talk about a magical worldview without the stake being fired up.
 Magic has definitely not disappeared, we just invented other terminology.

 However, the term holistic has also become contaminated by now.
 This time because science dominates in our society.
 The word, meanwhile, has a woolly and vague connotation to many people.
 Weird, cos what I do is very down to earth.
 It’s diminishing overly mind-based lifestyles, getting those feet firmly planted on the ground.
 It’s once again knowing what you are and where you come from.

 I grab that opportunity, that mountain of old knowledge, with both hands